 I love A. S. Byatt, particularly for the wonderful way she writes her female characters.
 In this literary mystery and comedy of manners, two scholars research the lives of Victorian Era poets Randolph Henry Ash and Christabel LaMotte.
 Through letters, journals, and poetry, Ash and LaMotte spring vividly to life.
 Through parallel plot lines, two separate love stories unfold as we push past the surface and get to know all four characters.
 More info →

 Iris’s grandmother wrote the famous high-fantasy Elementia series but Iris wants nothing to do with it.
-She’s never read the books and she barely ever met her grandmother but that doesn’t stop the trilogy’s fans from wanting a piece of her and her family.
+She’s never read the books and she barely even met her grandmother but that doesn’t stop the trilogy’s fans from wanting a piece of her and her family.
 Iris fears what the fandom is capable of—and that’s before the movie adaptation begins filming.
 But when Iris tries to shut down the production, she learns she doesn’t have the story quite right.
 A fun light-hearted read!
 More info →

 Junior librarian Lazlo Strange loves getting lost in the pages of a book, especially when it’s about Weep, a city he's never seen but has heard stories about since childhood.
 And it is this love of reading and learning that will propel him on the adventure of a lifetime.
 Laini Taylor's love of books and libraries permeates the pages of this YA Fantasy.
 More info →